getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 The integration is enabled by default and adds the following configuration options to the SDK:

-- `whitelistUrls`: Domains that might raise acceptable exceptions represented in a regex pattern format.
+- `allowUrls`: Domains that might raise acceptable exceptions represented in a regex pattern format.
-- `blacklistUrls`: A list of strings or regex patterns that match error URLs which should be blocked from sending events (Configuring both options on the SDK can be used to block **subdomains** of the domains listed in `whitelistUrls`).
+- `denyUrls`: A list of strings or regex patterns that match error URLs which should be blocked from sending events (Configuring both options on the SDK can be used to block **subdomains** of the domains listed in `allowUrls`).
 - `ignoreErrors`: Instruct the SDK to never send an error to Sentry if it matches any of the listed error **messages**.
 If no message is available, the SDK will try to compare against an underlying **exception type and value**.

 For more information and code samples checkout: